 The European Council considers that technology can play a key role in improving and reinforcing the system of external border controls.
-The roll-out of the SIS II and VIS systems therefore remains a key objective and the European Council calls on the Commission and Member States to ensure that they now become fully operational in keeping with the timetables to be established for that purpose.
+The entry into operation of the SIS II and the roll-out of the VIS system therefore remains a key objective and the European Council calls on the Commission and Member States to ensure that they now become fully operational in keeping with the timetables to be established for that purpose.
 Before creating new systems, an evaluation of these and existing systems should be made and the difficulties encountered when they were set up should be taken into account.
 The setting up of an administration for large-scale IT systems could play a central role in the possible development of IT systems in the future.